Multiplicity-free Skew Schur functions with full interval support: Recognition of full and non full interval supports

 \begin{example} We can use the lemma above to conclude that the support of the connected skew diagram $A= \young(:: ,: ,: ,: , , )$ is not the entire Schur interval, since $\ww=(4,4,2)\preceq\sigma^1=(6,3,1)$, and the last two entries of $\sigma^1$ differ in two unities, and they are strictly smaller than the correspondent entries of $\ww$. \end{example}

 As a consequence of the last lemma we describe below a large group of skew diagrams whose support is strictly contained in the Schur interval.
-Let $F0$ be a skew diagram having two columns $W_i$ and $W_{i+1}$ with the same length, and starting and ending on the same rows, say $x$ and $y$, and such that to its right all columns end at least two rows above row $y$, with at least one of these columns starting at least one row above row $x$, as illustrated by:
+Let $F0$ be a skew diagram having two columns with the same length, and starting and ending on the same rows, say $x$ and $y$, and such that all columns, to the right of those two equal columns, end at least two rows above row $y$, with at least one of these columns starting at least one row above row $x$, as illustrated by:

 Denote by $F0', F0^{\pi}$ and $F0^{\pi'}$ the skew diagrams which are, respectively, the conjugate, the $\pi$--rotation, and the conjugate of the $\pi$--rotation of an $F0$ skew diagram.